Choquequirao Trek to Machu Picchu with Vilcabamba 9D/8N

 • Total Walking Time: 0h / Total Driving Time: 5h

-This morning we can relax and reflect on the journey we’ve just taken along the Choquequirao to Machu Picchu trail, from the verdant valleys and plunging canyons to the high mountain passes at San Juan and Choquecatarpo.
+This morning, we can relax and reflect on the epic journey we’ve just taken along the Choquequirao to Machu Picchu trail, from the lush valleys and canyons to the high mountain passes at San Juan and Choquetacarpo.

-Huancacalle is a quaint rural village, where you might spot pigs and their adorable piglets wandering the streets.
-Isolated in the mountains, you might feel a sense of nostalgia for a forgotten time as you take in the peaceful lifestyle.
-This is a stark difference from what awaits us in Aguas Calientes, a busy city bustling with tourists eager to visit Machu Picchu.
+Huancacalle is a picturesque rural village where you can see pigs and their adorable piglets wandering the streets.
+Secluded in the mountains, you might feel a sense of nostalgia for a forgotten time, characterized by this peaceful way of life.
+This is a stark contrast to what awaits us in Aguas Calientes, a busy town full of tourists eager to visit Machu Picchu!

-From Santa Teresa we take the train from Hidroelectrica to Aguas Calientes.
-This will feel like a nice change of pace after days of hiking from Choquequirao to Vilcabamba and finally, Machu Picchu, including hours of driving!
-Peek up as the train winds along the canyon and you might get a tantalizing glimpse of the lower reaches of Machu Picchu!
+From Santa Teresa, we will take the train from Hidroelectrica to Aguas Calientes, also known as Machupicchu Pueblo.
+This will feel like a nice change of pace after the days spent hiking from Choquequirao to Vilcabamba.

 Day 9Aguas Calientes – Machu Picchu – Cusco

-We return to Cusco in the afternoon by Expedition (tourist class) train from Aguas Calientes to Ollantaytambo, where we will be met by our driver who will transfer you directly back to your hotel in Cusco.
+We will travel on the Expedition train from Aguas Calientes to Ollantaytambo where our driver will meet us and transfer you directly back to your hotel in Cusco.
 Total travel time is about 4 hours from Aguas Calientes to Cusco.

 How difficult is the Choquequirao to Machu Picchu trek (with Vilcabamba)?